metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

         (links an Author to a work they have licensed) Book licensing, in the context of author-relationships, refers to the legal permission the Author grants to other parties such as publishers, distributors or translators; to use, reproduce, distribute or adapt their literary work under specific terms, while typically *retaining* ownership of that work.
 3. **Editions**
-   Editions are the actual physical books in our hands! (see [about editions for more info](edition.md).)
+   Editions are the actual physical books in our hands! (see more [about editions](https://bookbrainz-user-guide.readthedocs.io/en/latest/#style/entities/edition/) in the docs.)
     * **foreword**
       links an author to an edition they wrote a foreword for ([Wikipedia](https://en.wikipedia.org/wiki/Foreword).)
          Note: the foreword shouldn't be it's own separate work *unless* it's notably reused for completely *other* editions, this will usually be fairly rare.